 She does not like when I take photos of her and she absolutely hated when I took those photos of her in the hospital.
 She did not want me to but I thought it was too important not to.
 It was the most vulnerable I have seen her and no one wants to be vulnerable with a big clunky camera in their face.
 I think she likes to forget that I took these and seeing these here may upset her a little but I think it might be a good upset.
 She does trust me though and I have so much respect for her.

-How do you hope to grow as a photographer and/or : What is it about photography that keeps you coming back?
+How do you hope to grow as a photographer and what is it about photography that keeps you coming back?

 I hope to create more complex images and I hope to continue to bend and mix the medium with many others.
 I am interested in images that can show things beyond their surface or if something like a photograph could even do that.
 In other words, I am interested in how much a photograph can explain about the things in it, but mostly as it relates to portraiture and people.